January 11, 2021, Paycheck Protection Loan Update

 In this section you’ll edit your forecast, accounting for the loan, until you have a positive cash flow, and develop a revised budget that capitalizes on the extended runway provided by the loan.
 Your revenue and expense forecast is your budget, and your cash forecast is your spending plan, which also helps you identify expenses that will qualify for loan forgiveness.

-1. Starting in April, enter forecast values in each of the Financial Tables through 2020.
+1. Starting from when you received the loan, enter forecast values in each of the Financial Tables through 2021.
 This is where you’ll need to use your best-educated guesses for your sales and related expenses in the coming months.
 You’ll need to fill out the following sections:

 - Revenue (or sales): Be conservative with your revenue estimates, and only enter values you feel really confident about.
 This should accurately reflect how COVID-19 has affected your sales, which may mean consecutive months with little to no revenue.

-- Cost of Goods: The cost here will be based on sales, which means that at the moment the cost here is probably down.
+- Cost of Goods: The cost here will be based on sales.

 - Expenses: Keep in mind that certain liabilities and costs can be forgiven under the Paycheck Protection Program, including rent and utilities if the cost uses less than 25% of your loan value.

 - Personnel: Your personnel records are a required piece when submitting for loan forgiveness.
-In order to get full loan forgiveness of eligible costs, you’ll need to retain the same number of paid employees that you had as of February 15th.
-If you have laid off employees you will need to rehire them by June 30, 2020, for full loan forgiveness.
+In order to get full loan forgiveness of eligible costs, you’ll need to retain the same number of paid employees that you had prior to receiving the loan.
 Additionally, employee pay cannot be decreased by more than 25% to receive full forgiveness.
 Note: At the time of this writing the PPP loan is unclear about contractor pay.
 In your LivePlan forecast, you can choose between On Staff (for payroll employees) and Contractor.